-At The Latimer Arts College, we provide every student with a basic core curriculum, which includes English, Mathematics, Science, Physical Education and Cultural Studies.
+At The Latimer Arts College, at Key Stage 4 we provide every student with a basic core curriculum, which includes English, Mathematics, Science, Physical Education and Cultural Studies.

 Students will complete their personalised curriculum by expressing preferences for four additional subjects that they wish to study.
 This will result in them securing 9 Level 2 qualifications in total.